 Unit 8 is characterised by sub-horizontal, continuous high amplitude seismic reflections, and is capped by a very high amplitude Top Langhian horizon (13.82 Ma) (Figure 2).
 Like Unit 7, Unit 8 is mudstone-dominated, containing thin (< 5 m thick) carbonate beds (Figure 3).
 The Leviathan High, and the polygonal fabric are well expressed on the top of Unit 8, while the NW-SE-striking faults are not as well expressed as in the deeper units (Figure 6).
-Like sub-Unit 7b, Unit 8 thins across the Leviathan High, with only very minor thickness changes occurring across the NW-striking faults (Figure 5G).
-These thickness changes may suggest the tectonic activity which started at Unit 7 is continuous through Unit 8.
+Like sub-Unit 7b, Unit 8 thins across the Leviathan High, with no faulting-related thickness changes, suggesting that faulting was no longer syn-depositional (Figure 5G).

-We note that the top of Unit 8 defines an unconformity, with Serravallian strata missing in the two wells studied by Torfstein and Steinberg (2020).
-Those authors show that Unit 8 is capped by a mudstone-rich, carbonate-poor Tortonian (Unit 9), suggesting the top of the Langhian coincides with the global Miocene Carbonate Crash event, and concluding that the unconformity resulted from a of a large-scale carbonate dissolution event.
-This dissolution event may be responsible for the polygonal patter identified at the tops of Units 7 and 8, as carbonate beds were documented within both units.
+433 We note that the top of Unit 8 defines an unconformity, with Serravallian strata missing in the 434 two wells studied by Torfstein and Steinberg (2020).
+Those authors show that Unit 8 is capped 435 by a mudstone-rich, carbonate-poor Tortonian unit (Unit 9), suggesting the top of the Langhian 436 coincides with the global Miocene Carbonate Crash event, and concluding that the 437 unconformity resulted from a large-scale carbonate dissolution event.
+This dissolution event 438 may be responsible for the polygonal pattern identified in Unit 8.
+Stratigraphically, these 439 depressions are confined to Unit 8, and are present above the growth strata associated with the 440 NW-SE-striking, layer-bound faults (Unit 7), meaning their formation and deformation post-441 date at least the main, initial period of faulting.
+It is therefore possible that displacement of the 442 polygonal fabric occurred due to subsequent upward propagation of the faults when the faults 443 were not surface-breaking.